 Google Cloud Platform (GCP)

-GCP, while newer to the serverless scene than AWS, has rolled out impressive tools tailored to serverless applications.
-I haven't touched any of them, so I did some research for that part !
+GCP arrived later to the serverless scene than AWS but has rolled out impressive tools tailored to serverless applications.
+I haven't used any of them personally, so I did some research for this section.

-- Google App Engine: A platform-as-a-service (PaaS) offering, allowing developers to build scalable apps without sweating the infrastructure details.
+- Google App Engine: A platform-as-a-service (PaaS) offering that lets developers build scalable apps without worrying about infrastructure details.

 - Cloud Run: Take a container, deploy it, and let Google handle the scaling.
-It's as simple as that.
+It really is that simple.

-- Cloud Functions: GCP's answer to AWS Lambda, facilitating event-driven code execution.
+- Cloud Functions: GCP's answer to AWS Lambda, enabling event-driven code execution.

-- FireStore: A NoSQL database, perfect for building real-time applications.
+- FireStore: A NoSQL database well suited for building real-time applications.

-- BigQuery: BigQuery is all about analyzing big data.
+- BigQuery: Focused on analyzing big data.
 Without any server management, you can run SQL-like queries on vast datasets.

 Microsoft Azure

-- Azure Functions: Azure's event-driven compute service, akin to AWS Lambda and GCP's Cloud Functions.
+- Azure Functions: Azure's event-driven compute service, similar to AWS Lambda and GCP's Cloud Functions.

 - CosmosDB: A globally distributed, multi-model database service.